-Professional Development for Waldorf Early Childhood Teachers
+Professional Development for Waldorf Early Childhood Teachers Part-time,

 Our two-year, part-time certificate program in early childhood teacher education covers the essentials of Waldorf early childhood from birth to seven years.
 It prepares currently practising teachers and assistants for the challenges of working in a Waldorf kindergarten, nursery, playgroup, parent and child, or home-care setting.
 Each year is made up of a three-week intensive session in the summer, together with a one-week session each fall and spring.